ysndr/katacoda-scenarios/pijul/step2.md

 And record them as change (make sure to add a message): `pijul record --message "Add Hello"`{{execute}}

 As you can see the `pijul record` command shows all the hunks/scoped changes available.
+At this point you can choose what exactly to record.
+To the user `pijul record` is not unlike `git commit`.

-If you want to skip the `add` part you can `record` files directly running e.g.: `pijul record ciao.txt`
+If you want to skip the `add` part you can `record` files directly running e.g.: `pijul record ciao.txt`.
+This will automatically add the file and record it.

 Now, say you are unhappy by a change you have `add`ed (`pijul add ciao.txt`{{execute}}) and want to "unstage" it, run the rather intimidatingly sounding `pijul remove ciao.txt`{{execute}}